Coordinating Charitable Donations with Leontief Preferences: The equilibrium distribution rule

 An important property from the perspective of charity managers is \emph{preference-monotonicity}, which requires that for every agent $i$ and charity $x \in A$, $\delta(x)$ weakly increases when $v_{i,x}$ increases.
-In other words, a charity can only receive more donations when it becomes more popular.
+In other words, a charity can only receive more donations when agents assign it a higher value.

-\begin{definition}[Preference-monotonicity] A distribution rule $f$ satisfies \emph{preference-monotonicity} if for every two profiles $P$ and $P'$ which are identical except that $v_{i,x}' > v_{i,x}$ for one agent $i$ and one charity $x$, we have $f(P')(x) \ge f(P)(x)$. \end{definition}

 For linear utilities, strategyproofness implies preference-monotonicity \citep{BBPS21a}.
 This does not hold for Leontief utilities, even when valuations are binary.
 Nevertheless, we still have the following.